davidscholberg/tmux-cluster/README.md

     -w              Create cluster panes in a new window in the current session.
                         Only valid if used in an attached tmux session.
     -s              Open a shell in disconnected windows, instead of closing.
+    -n              Disable initial pane syncronization.
 ```

 tmux-cluster will look for your clusterssh clusters config at `$HOME/.clusterssh/clusters`.
 See the [configuration](#configuration) section for more info on the configuration syntax.

 Running `tmc CLUSTERNAME` will create a new session with the name `cluster-CLUSTERNAME`.
-All of the hosts specified by `CLUSTERNAME` will be in a single window with a tiled layout, and the panes will be synchronized.
+All of the hosts specified by `CLUSTERNAME` will be in a single window with a tiled layout, and the panes will be synchronized unless the `-n` option is passed.

 You may also create cluster sessions using the `-c` option (e.g. `tmc -c "test-cluster host1 host2"`).
 Note that if the `-c` option is used, then passing `CLUSTERNAME` is invalid; the `CLUSTERNAME` that tmux-cluster uses is the first element of `CLUSTERLINE`, since `CLUSTERLINE` is treated exactly as a clusters config line.
 The [configuration](#configuration) section has more info on the configuration syntax.